Section 17: What’s Really Going On? What do I need to know?

 What can I do if I am denied services under Section 17?

 You have the right to an appeal if you are denied, or if your services are terminated.
-If you get cut off from these services, get in touch with your healthcare provider as soon as you can.
-Any denial or cut off notice will be sent directly to your provider.
+If you get a letter saying you are not eligible, get in touch with your healthcare provider or caseworker as soon as you can.
 It is important to get in touch with them because if you appeal the cut off within 10 days, you will continue to get your regular care until the issue is worked out.
-If you are worried that this will happen to you, tell your healthcare provider ahead of time that you want to be contacted immediately if you are cut off from these services.
+If you are worried that this will happen to you, tell your healthcare provider or caseworker ahead of time that you want to be contacted immediately if they get a notice that you are cut off from these services.

 Contact PTLA if you think you should be receiving these services and: